 Not Quite Renaissance Art

-- Beauty – The main attraction for me was visiting Val D’Orica and seeing the rolling Tuscany hills around Castlemuzio.
-The weather was perfect with lots of sun and blue skies in May which added to the beauty.
-The hilltop towns were charming and I loved the medieval style.
+- Beauty – The main attraction for this Val D’Orcia itinerary isy was seeing the rolling Tuscany hills around Castelmuzio.
+The weather was perfect with lots of sun and blue skies in May, which added to the beauty.
+The hilltop towns were charming, and I loved the medieval style.
 And there are jaw-dropping Cathedrals, Basilicas and Piazzas to admire and photograph.

 - Food – As explained, the cuisine is on another level with the best pizza, pasta and ice cream I’ve ever had!
-It’s not the cheapest place for food but the quality is very high with many top-reviewed restaurants and places to eat, dine and drink.
+It’s not the cheapest place for food, but the quality is very high with many top-reviewed restaurants and places to eat, dine and drink.
+Any Val D’Orcia itinerary must indulge in the local culinary scene.

 - Running – A new one for 2024 was to do running tours of cities and landscapes.
-The Florence 10K run in the early morning gave a quiet tourist-free city to explore.
-And the Tuscany runs along the hills and tracks were relaxing and easily distracted by the panoramic views.
+The Florence 10K run in the early morning gave a quiet, tourist-free city to explore.
+And the Tuscany runs along the hills were relaxing and easily distracted by the panoramic views.

-- History – Florence and Tuscany have a rich history and link to the Renaissance era.
-With so much art and culture linked to this period and still some Roman influence too.
+- History – Florence and Tuscany have a rich history during the Renaissance era.
+With so much art and culture linked to this period, and still some Roman influence too.
 The history of the Medici family and the Cathedral of Santa Maria del Fiore was of personal interest.

-- Relaxation – The aim of this trip was to relax and rest up but I learnt I’m not very good at having a day off!
-We only had Day 4 afternoon of reading, sketching and sunbathing but would happily do more if the accommodation had a pool and we had longer.
+- Relaxation – The Val D’Orcia itinerary was designed to relax and rest up, but I learnt I’m not very good at having a day off!
+We only had the afternoon on Day 4 for reading, sketching and sunbathing, but would happily do more if the accommodation had a pool and we had longer.

-Where is your favourite place to visit in Tuscany, Italy?
-I would love more recommendations for my next visit!
-If you’ve enjoyed this blog then please share it with others and subscribe to The Journal – monthly newsletter.
+Where is your favourite place to visit in Italy?
+I would love more recommendations for our next visit!
+If you enjoyed this Val d’Orcia itinerary, please share it with others planning their European road trips, and subscribe to The Journal—our monthly newsletter packed with travel tips and gear reviews.